National Dishes of the Caribbean are exotic and deliciously falvored with fresh herbs and spices.

 Fresh-grilled snapper is a delicacy in the Caribbean.
 The Martinique delicacy of Grilled snapper is served in a sauce made of chives, parsley, tomato, pepper, and other variety of spices called Sauce Chien.

 MONTSERRAT – GOAT WATER

 Montserrat is known as the “Emerald of the Caribbean.”
 The Montserrat people love their goat water; don’t be misguided by the name.
 Goat water is a thick, tasty stew made from goat meat.
 The meat is seasoned and simmered down to slow.
-The well-spices goat meat is cook and releases its unique flavor
+The well-spice goat meat is cooked and releases its unique flavor

 The trick with goat water is in preparing the meat, meaning not to overcook, nor should you undercook it.
 Goat water is served with a combination of bread, ground provisions (boiled root vegetables), or rice.

 Arroz con Gandules translates to Rice with pigeon peas, made with chorizo sausage, pork shoulder, peppers, and seasoned with a specialty sauce of sofrito.
 This dish is usually served as a main meal (dinner time).